riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `codon_ribodens.tsv`

-A tsv file showing the correlatation of different codons to features based on a provided tRNA file, which gives the AMino acids, the tRNA estimates, the tAI (tRNA Adaptation Index), Microarray values, and RNA.seq values for each codon.
+A tsv file showing the correlatation of different codons to features based on a provided tRNA file, which gives the Amino acids, the tRNA estimates, the tAI (tRNA Adaptation Index), Microarray values, and RNA.seq values for each codon.
 These are used to calculate mean ribosome-densities at the A/P/E sites for each codon.

 Produced by `generate_stats_figs` during step "Codon-specific ribosome densities for correlations with tRNAs" using functions `CalculateCodonSpecificRibosomeDensityTRNACorrelation` and `WriteCodonSpecificRibosomeDensityTRNACorrelation`.